 Tips and Tricks for Cooking Pasta

-While it is as simple as boiling water, we’ve decided to share our favorite tips and tricks for cooking pastas.
+While it is as simple as boiling water, we're sharing our favorite tips and tricks for cooking pastas.

 The size of your pot.
 The larger the better.